corda/samples-java/Features/referencestates-sanctionsbody/README.md

     flow start IOUIssueFlow iouValue: 5, otherParty: IOUPartyB, sanctionsBody: SanctionsBody

 We've seen how to successfully send an IOU to a non-sanctioned party, so what if we want to send one to a sanctioned party?
-First we need to update the sanction list so, from the SanctionsParty shell, run:
+First we need to update the sanction list so, from the SanctionsBody shell, run:

     flow start UpdateSanctionsListFlow partyToSanction: DodgyParty